Shop in thailand

 1. MBK Center (Siam)

-If you want to buy a new phone or tablet the MBK Center is the place to go.
+If you want to buy a new phone or tablet, the MBK Center is the place to go.
+Shopping in Bangkok is a one-of-a-kind experience.
 You won’t find any place in Bangkok that offers a higher concentration of phone shops and everything that is connected to that (cases, batteries, accessories, sim cards, software).
 You can even get the phone screen you broke while rushing to the airport fixed!

 2. Pantip Plaza (Pratunam)